 Monitor for threshold proximity, not just state.

 A guitarist sustaining a note at the edge of feedback lives at the same kind of boundary.
-Too much finger pressure kills the note.
+Too much pressure kills the note.
 Too little and it screeches into noise.
-The skill is maintaining dynamic equilibrium through continuous modulation, feeling the system respond and adjusting in real time.
-And the guitarist is inside the loop: vibration travels through pickup through amplifier through speaker through air through string through finger.
-The finger doesn't observe the feedback from outside.
+The skill is maintaining dynamic equilibrium through continuous modulation.
+And the guitarist is inside the loop: vibration through pickup through amplifier through speaker through air through string through finger.
+The finger doesn’t observe the feedback.
 It participates in it.

 Security operators participate in their systems the same way.
 Their attention, fatigue, judgment, and response speed are state variables.
 They are not outside the system looking in.
 They are part of what determines where it goes.

-The thermostat regulates: deviation triggers correction, mechanically, at a fixed setpoint.
+This is the difference between a thermostat and a living being.
+The thermostat regulates: deviation triggers correction, mechanically.
 The guitarist modulates: staying at the edge, feeling the system, adjusting continuously.
-Nobody "controls" a complex system from outside.
-You tune it from within.
+You cannot “control” a complex system from outside.
+You can only tune it from within.

 The Eigenvalue: One Number Governs Stability